corbin1988/angular-testing/README.md

 Ultimately, whether a software project is opinionated or unopinionated depends on the specific goals, preferences, and requirements of the developers and the project itself.

+### How much to test?

+You will get software testing evangalists on one side saying "always!" and on the other side saying "never!"
+When it comes to testing coverage you'll also get evaganlists that preach "you should aim as close to 100% code coverage as you can!"
+So what's the truth?
+The answer, as always in software development, is it depends.

+It's fair to say that the more test coverage the more opinionated a codebase becomes.
+As stated above, there's reasons you might want more opinionation and more flexability.
+The same thing can be said about adding in tests.
+For ease we'll discuss three code coverage scenarios: No testing/No code coverage, some code coverage, high code coverage:

+**Disclaimer**

+The amount of software testing that can be introduced into codebase can also be based on person prefrence of a developer or team with no rhyme or reason to their decisions other than they like testing or hate it.

 ## Types of Tests